section-engineering-education/engineering-education/content/articles/building-a-sheep-wolves-grass-agent-based-model-from-scratch/index.md

 Update your page.
 Our agents are pretty complex now: they wander, seek, flee, live, die, and eat.
 That's a lot!

-> Note: if your agents are dying very fast or reproducing a lot or any weird thing like this is happening, try to modify the parameters in `sheep.js` and `wolf.js`, and the initial number of agents in `sketch.js`.
+> Note: If your agents are dying very fast or reproducing a lot or any weird thing like this is happening, try to modify the parameters in `sheep.js` and `wolf.js`, and the initial number of agents in `sketch.js`.
->

 #### Reproduction